Brandon0802/brandonGroup/README.txt

 Good day, sir Yno!
-This is our SRS.
+This is our SRS and WBS.